 \section{Abstract}

-As Deep Learning continues to drive a variety of applications in datacenters and HPC, there is a growing trend towards building large accelerators with several sub-accelerator cores/chiplets.
+As Deep Learning continues to drive a variety of applications in edge and cloud data centers, there is a growing trend towards building large accelerators with several sub-accelerator cores/chiplets.
 This work looks at the problem of supporting multi-tenancy on such accelerators.
-In particular, we focus on the problem of mapping layers from several DNNs simultaneously on an accelerator.
-Given the extremely large search space, we formulate the search as an optimization problem and develop a specialized genetic algorithm called \system with custom operators to enable structured sample-efficient exploration.
-We quantitatively compare \system with several common heuristics, state-of-the-art optimization methods, and reinforcement learning methods across different accelerator settings (large/small accelerators) and different sub-accelerator configurations (homogeneous/heterogeneous), and observe \system can consistently find better solutions.
-Further, to enable real-time scheduling, we also demonstrate a method to generalize the learnt schedules and transfer them to the next batch of jobs, reducing schedule compute time to $\sim$zero.
+In particular, we focus on the problem of mapping jobs from several DNNs simultaneously on an accelerator.
+Given the extremely large search space, we formulate the search as an optimization problem and develop an optimization framework called \framework.
+In addition, we develop a specialized optimization algorithm called \alg with custom operators to enable structured sample-efficient exploration.
+We quantitatively compare \alg with several state-of-the-art methods, black-box optimization, and reinforcement learning methods across different accelerator settings (large/small accelerators) and different sub-accelerator configurations (homogeneous/heterogeneous), and observe \alg can consistently find better mappings.